 Seizure is the disease related to the brain.
 The abnormal electrical activity in the brain usually is accountable for causing seizure.
 This abnormal brain activity triggers spasms as result of which an individual experiences constant and unmanageable body shakes.
 There can be several reasons for seizure like fever, injury, brain tumor, high or low blood glucose, brain injury, drug abuse, medicine or gastrointestinal disease.
+Injured in St. Petersburg, FL?
+The personal injury lawyers from Kogan & DiSalvo law firm can help.
 Patients with a history of neurodegenerative disorders such as Alzheimer’s disorder are more inclined to suffer from seizure.
-Some of the major symptoms of seizure are: Muscle spasms, frothing at the mouth, loss of bladder or bowel control, temporary halt in breathing and uncontrollable shaking.
+However, if your seizure was caused by someone else’s negligence, a Hoffman Estates personal injury lawyer can help you get appropriate compensation for the injury.

 Different Types of Seizures